-WITH SOLO EXHIBITIONS AT BOTH THE RENOWNED ARKEN MUSEUM FOR CON-TEMPORARY ART IN DEN-MARK AND AT GALLERIES IN NEW YORK, SEOUL, AND BERLIN, FARSHAD FARZANKIA HAS ESTAB-LISHED HIMSELF AS A NAME ON THE INTER-NATIONAL ART SCENE.
-WHEN HE NEEDS TO FIND INSPIRATION, HE LIKES TO GO TO THE HEERUP MUSEUM IN RØDOVRE AND STUDY THE WORKS OF THE DANISH ARTIST, HENRY HEERUP.
+WITH SOLO EXHIBITIONS AT BOTH THE RENOWNED ARKEN MUSEUM OF CON-TEMPORARY ART, SOUTH OF COPENHAGEN, AND AT GALLERIES IN NEW YORK, SEOUL AND BERLIN, FARSHAD FARZANKIA HAS ESTABLISHED HIMSELF AS A NOTABLE NAME ON THE INTERNATIONAL ART SCENE.
+WHEN HE NEEDS TO FIND INSPIRATION, HE LIKES TO GO TO THE HEERUP MUSEUM IN RØDOVRE, WEST OF CO-PENHAGEN, TO STUDY THE WORKS OF THE DANISH ARTIST, HENRY HEERUP.
 I have always liked Henry Heerup, and I clearly remember seeing his artworks for the first time as a child.
 Heerup has taught me a lot about Danish culture.
 I think that Heerup is a bit underrated in Denmark.
 For me, he is one of the greatest.
 I can be inspired by Heerup in many ways, especially by his use of colour and shape.
 There is love and great tenderness in his art, and it seems that he retained his inner child when interpreting the world.
 His pictures are so sensitive.
 The many paintings of his mother are particularly fantastic and so honest - he was giving something back to the strong woman who had taken care of him.
 He had a direct and strong language, and he portrayed the world in a simplified way.
 I mean that as a compliment.
 There are so many images in the world that, if you can't hold the viewer's attention, you are quickly forgotten.
 Heerup is recognisable, and his images imprint themselves in your memory.
 It's wonderful when an entire museum, like the Heerup Museum, is dedicated to one artist.
-It offers me the opportunity to get up close to the artist, observe the brushstrokes, the canvases he used, and how he arranged them.
+It offers me the opportunity to get up close to the artist, observe the brushstrokes, the canvases he used and how he arranged them.
 Delving into these details of an artist's creative process takes time but is immensely rewarding.
 The Heerup Museum is a small venue, often quiet enough for me to explore Heerup's works without any distractions.
-Over the years, they have also done a great job of exhibiting his works alongside works of contemporary artists, providing new perspectives on Heerup's work and ensuring the art remains relevant.
+Over the years, they have also done a great job of exhibiting his art alongside other contemporary artists, providing new perspectives on Heerup's work and ensuring the art remains relevant.
 Situated in an old farm with a beautiful surrounding garden, the museum exudes a village atmosphere, especially with the school directly opposite.
-It truly is a charming place to spend an afternoon. → @heerupmuseum ABOUT HENRY HEERUP MUSEUM The Heerup Museum in Rødovre showcases the vibrant works of Danish artist Henry Heerup.
-Situated in the Copenhagen suburb of Rødovre, the museum offers visitors a diverse collection of paintings, sculptures, and drawings by Heerup.
-With temporary exhibitions providing additional insights into his art, the museum offers a rich cultural experience in a relaxed setting.
+It truly is a charming place to spend an afternoon. → @heerupmuseum ABOUT HENRY HEERUP MUSEUM The Heerup Museum in Rødovre showcases the vibrant works of Danish artist Henry Heerup (1907-1993).
+Heerup is known to have expressed himself in almost any material, everything from rocks and garbage to paper and canvas has gone through his hands and imagination.
+Situated in the Copenhagen suburb of Rødovre, the museum offers visitors a diverse collection of paintings, sculptures and drawings by Heerup.
+With temporary exhibitions providing additional insights into his art.
 SOUTH COPEN-HAGEN

-While exploring the southern part of Copenhagen, you'll encounter trolls in the woods, discover one of the country's leading art museums, sculptural gardens, and captivating sea views.
-Whether you're drawn to the area for its cultural attractions or its natural beauty, you'll also find inviting local eateries serving up delicious Danish cuisine and charming cafes perfect for a leisurely afternoon.
+Considered a cultural haven south of the city, visitors will encounter artistic trolls in the woods, discover one of the country's leading art museums, sculptural gardens and captivating sea views.
+Whether drawn to the area for its cultural attractions or its natural beauty, travellers will find inviting local eateries serving delicious Danish cuisine, sandy beaches and charming cafés suited for a day trip south of the city.